Welcome to today's edition of the Rush 24-7 podcast.

 But I was simply sitting here minding my own business.

-And of course I find out that they've done this.
+And of course, I find out that they've done this.

-And they say I attacked them.
+And they say I attack them.

-Uh they didn't attack me.
+They didn't attack me.

 Oh, no, no, no.